 Student Information Form

-- 4: Student completed and submitted the CS-11 Student Information form
+- 4: Student completed and submitted the CS-11 Student Information form with substantial effort

 - 0: No Student Information form submitted

 - 2: Instructor could easily identify the student from supplied image.